pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-the-ai-challenge-is-cloud-not-code/index.md

 Instructure as code (IaC) is a key component to solving the cloud orchestration challenge present in AI/ML.
 By applying the rigor and precision of software development practices to cloud operations, IaC offers AI/ML professionals an efficient, reliable, and predictable way to develop at the highest velocity.

-For now, we'll skip the long-winded sales pitches and AI ethics debates, and instead focus on providing a concrete example of using IaC for MLOps.
-We will dive into the deep end and use Pulumi to deploy a private LlaMa 2 API chatbot service ... in 30 minutes or less!
+Before we get into the details of using Pulumi to deploy a private LlaMa 2 API chatbot service---in 30 minutes or less, of course---let's start with some quick terminology/context:

-First, though, let's take a quick look at some terminology:

 - Katwalk Server is a demo AI application written to host your choice of LLM either locally or in the cloud, and serve it as an OpenAI API compatible service.
 As a practical, hands-on introduction to IaC for the MLOps space, this project aims to demystify the concepts and showcase the benefits Pulumi can bring to your AI/ML projects.
 - Large Language Models or LLMs (like ChatGPT) are machine learning models trained to generate human-like conversational text which have already become essential tools for businesses and individuals, transforming every day tasks and how we interact with technology.
 - [LlaMa](https://ai.meta.com/llama/) is an LLM created by Meta, available for free for research and commercial use.

 > Figure 2.
-Or just let ChatGPT describe itself:
+Or just let ChatGPT describe itself
 ![Alt text](image-1.png)

 ## Deploy a private LlaMa 2 API chatbot service ... in 30 minutes or less!